 The abundant nature and the not-so-hidden beauty doesn’t mean the very serious issues the borough faces don’t exist; however, like they do in all London boroughs, these extremes exist side-by-side.
 This is simply another side to Croydon’s truth.

-Crocus Valley, published by RRB Photobooks, features poetry by Shaniqua Benjamin and cover artwork by Bev Jones.
-The book was launched August 2023 with an outdoor exhibition and mini series of events as part of Croydon's 2023 London Borough of Culture programme.
+The book was launched August 2023 with two outdoor exhibitions and a mini series of events as part of Croydon’s London Borough of Culture programme.